staceygillespie/DreamBig/content/dreambox.md

 ### CROWN and LIGHT (add on)

-Light shines on the table where I need it
+* Light shines on the table where I need it

-LED natural daylight = true colors
+* LED natural daylight = true colors

-I like the way the crown makes my Dream Box look
+* I like the way the crown makes my DreamBox look

-Great for watercolor painting during day, vital for anything at night
+* Great for watercolor painting during day, vital for anything at night

-### Other Create Room FURNITURE and ACCESSORIES
+## Other Create Room                    FURNITURE and ACCESSORIES

-SEW STATION (42.5” x 23.5”) make a video
+### SEW STATION

-Reasons I bought:
+* Reasons I bought:

-Recessed sewing machine, my back and neck needed lower -Sew steady inset
+* Recessed sewing machine: my back and neck needed lower
+* Comes with Sew Steady acrylic inset

-Back table leaf and side table leaf for more room when quilting.
+* Back table leaf and side table leaf for more room when quilting.
 Can add side table to left or right side.

-Electric Lift – can put machine up and down or put away and have a small cabinet in room

-Spool holder- l love having easy access to my thread!

-On caster wheels so I can move my sewing table where I need it.

-Use it with my Dream Box table

-2 notion totes, 2 shoe box, 3 shelves

-Needed to add corner protectors

-DREAM CART (69.5’ x 28.5” ) we’ll see how I like it

-Customizable shelves (7) and clear totes

-Added storage

-2 leaves 25.5” x 28.5” each

-on caster wheels

-SIDE TABLES

-I like having extra table space for my big projects.

-Pros: more space/ standing or sitting heights.

-Cons: takes up room in your box for tracks to insert table

-Heavy/ need to store when not in use

-PAPER ORGANIZER: was given by CR

-Love the way it looks and can customize it for stamp pads, vinyl rolls etc.

-8 SHALLOW TOTES

-Love the way I can micro organize

-TOOL CUBBY can use for stamp pads or other things

-CRAFTER’S CADDY

-I love having a trash can connected to my table and a place to hold my drink.
-I had one for both boxes and found I needed 2 since I go form craft to craft.

-CUTTING MAT

-Fits table exactly.
-Works well, but I like the look of other mats better

-TOTE LIDS – I like for storing under the table or in the closet.
-Otherwise, I like not having to take the lids off.

-Love them for carrying to a class

-PLASTIC NOTION TRAY great for more organization

-POWER PACKAGE

-Power Up! – love that it can attach to wall with clips, it is small and has a place I can charge my iPad

-Upper Hand – use for watching a tutorial when I need the table space.
-Use it more for taking a video or picture

-Boom Baby – don’t use like I thought I would.
+* Electric Lift – moves machine up to sew / down to stow - turns it into small cabinet
+* Spool holder- l love having easy access to my thread!
+* On caster wheels so I can move my sewing table where I need it
+* Use it with my DreamBox table
+* 2 notion totes, 2 shoe box, 3 shelves

+### DREAM CART

+* Customizable shelves (7) and clear totes
+* Added storage
+* 2 leaves 25.5” x 28.5” each
+* On caster wheels

+### SIDE TABLES

+* I like having extra table space for my big projects
+* Pros: more space/ standing or sitting heights.
+* Cons: takes up room in your box for tracks to insert table
+* Heavy/ need place to store when not in use

+### PAPER ORGANIZER

+* Love the way it looks
+* Can customize it for stamp pads, vinyl rolls etc.

+### 8 SHALLOW TOTES

+* Love the way these let me micro organize

+### TOOL CUBBY

+*  can use for stamp pads or other items

+### CRAFTER’S CADDY

+* I love having a trash can connected to my table and a place to hold my drink
+* Used to share one for both boxes and found I needed 2

+### CUTTING MAT

+* Fits table exactly and works well
+* But I like the look of other mats better

+### TOTE LIDS

+* These are useful when storing totes under the table or in the closet
+* I also love them for carrying to a class
+* Otherwise I prefer not to use lids

+### PLASTIC NOTION TRAY

+* great for more organization

+### POWER PACKAGE

+**Power Up!** – love that:

+*  it can attach to side of DreamBox with included clips
+* it is small
+* Two USB ports to charge my iPad and phone

+**Upper Hand**

+* I use this to watch tutorials when I need the table space
+* I use it more for taking a video or picture

+**Boom Baby** – I haven't used this like I thought I would

 ### Purchasing the DreamBox in the [US](https://www.createroom.com/?ref=5e41eeaf2e1c4 "US Link"), [UK/EU](https://uk.createroom.com/?ref=5e41eeaf2e1c4 "UK & EU Link"), [Canada](https://ca.createroom.com/?ref=5e41eeaf2e1c4 "Canada Link")

-### Use the code DREAMBIG to save $100!
+### Use the code DREAMBIG to save $100 or £100!